gtretiak/C_Fract_ol/README.md

 ### How to test?
 1. Clone the repository
 2. Compile with 'make' and 'make bonus' commands
+3. If an error occurs, install dependencies: `sudo apt install libx11-dev libxext-dev libbsd-dev libxrender-dev libxrandr-dev`
-3. Run the program with a fractal type
+4. Run the program with a fractal type
-4. If needed go to mandelbrot_iterator, compile with gcc and run to understand complex computations and fractal borders (compile with -DITER=INT if needed)
+5. If needed go to mandelbrot_iterator, compile with gcc and run to understand complex computations and fractal borders (compile with -DITER=INT if needed)
 # For Mandelbrot set
 ./fractol mandelbrot